TownLake/blog-samrhea-legacy/content/posts/2024/2024-04-08-troubled/index.md

 _The Economist_ has a Culture section each week that often features book reviews.
 They recommend books across a range of subjects, most frequently history.
 The books vary across polital spectrum and idealogy (within a somewhat narrow band).

-They highlighted this book as it appears to be gaining traction in a few different circles.
-The idea of class in the United States (and Europe) interests me and I was curious about exploring this based on the description.
+They highlighted this book as it gains traction in a few different hot-take-industry circles.
+The idea of class in the United States (and Europe) interests me and I was curious about exploring this story.

-I did not realize how much traction this book has generated within the conservative movement.
+I did not realize how much traction this book has within the conservative movement.
+I later found out that this has become something of an "anti-woke" anecdote.
 That said, I'm glad I read it.
+I am generally liberal and the media I consume reflects that.
 We are probably all guilty of spending too much time inside of our own idealogical bubbles.
 The non-fiction books I read last year included a scathing indictment of the final days of the Trump administration and a liberal take on the history of capitalism.
+Time to expand those horizons a bit before my echo chamber gets smaller.

 ## What is it?